Happening with RFID?

 Based on our perspective we believe that RFID in many forms -

-mostly notably passive RFID and active RFID, but also in the form of derivatives
+most notably passive RFID and active RFID, but also in the form of derivatives

 and closely related technologies including NFC (Near Field Communications), BAP